our

 In 1986, 28-year-olds Marcy and Geoff Larson reignited that tradition when they opened the Alaskan Brewing Company, the 67th independent brewery in the country and the first brewery in Juneau since Prohibition.
 Alaskan beers reflect many of the same characteristics of beers that were brewed here during the gold rush era.
 From the historically based Alaskan Amber recipe to alder-smoked malts and Sitka spruce tips, Alaskan beers reflect Juneau’s local brewing history and innovation.

-A daring solution
+a daring solution

 Marcy and Geoff were drawn to the beauty and adventure of Alaska, but finding a livelihood that would allow them to stay was a challenge.
 “Why not start a brewery?” a friend suggested.
 Other than the extreme financial and logistical challenges of brewing beer in the Last Frontier, they couldn’t think of why not.
 Maybe the idea wasn’t so far-fetched.
 After all, Geoff was a chemical engineer and a homebrewer and was married to Marcy, an adventure-seeking accountant and aspiring bush pilot.
 Together they brought a unique skill set to the task of opening a brewery in Alaska.